QC Solution Descriptions

 Select this check box to include an element in the QC test.
 All elements are automatically selected when the test is enabled.

-Define the limit for the ICSA in the Detection Limits table (CRQL or MDL).
+Define the limit for the ICSA in the Detection Limits table.
+MDL (or a multiple of) can be used instead of CRQL.
 If you use MDL for your limit, you must change the equation to reflect this.

 The default failure flag for ICSA is K.